mmoth-kurtis/MMotH-Fenics-UK/docs/pages/getting_started/running_a_simulation/cell_isotonic_twitch_page/cell_isotonic_twitch_demo.md

 And the cube deformation is seen in Paraview here:

 Note, "muscle" shortens while being activated such that the active stress contribution from cross-bridges satisfies the traction boundary condition.
-As [Ca$^{2+}$] decreases (and thus, active stress), the muscle cell is lengthened such that the passive stress response bears the majority of the traction boundary condition.
+As [Ca<sup>2+</sup>] decreases (and thus, active stress), the muscle cell is lengthened such that the passive stress response bears the majority of the traction boundary condition.
+Also note the cross-bridges (bottom left plot) are shifted away from x=0 with the length change.
+In fact, the rapid length change as active stress drops is responsible for pulling the myosin heads off of binding sites, further facilitating relaxation.